River-class offshore patrol vessel: Tamar and Spey

-The Strategic Defence and Security Review 2015 announced a further purchase of two more Batch 2 ships at an undisclosed date in the future.
+The Strategic Defence and Security Review 2015 announced a further purchase of two Batch 2 ships at an undisclosed date in the future.
 Expectations at the time were that this would encompass the three Batch 2 ships announced in 2013, the two additional Batch 2 ships announced in the 2015 defence review, and the modified Batch 1 ship, Clyde.
 The three Batch 1 ships without flight decks would be withdrawn in favour of the newer ships.
 The defence review suggested that the ships could be used to increase the Royal Navy's ability to defend UK interests at home and abroad.

 During a Defence Select Committee in July 2016, the First Sea Lord Admiral Sir Philip Jones indicated that the option for a fleet of "up to six" offshore patrol vessels had been reduced to five, with Clyde being replaced by HMS Forth, a new Batch 2 ship.
 The First Sea Lord also elaborated on the potential uses for the Batch 2 ships overseas, including the possibility of basing an extra ship at the Falklands Islands, or forward basing it elsewhere.

 A £287m order for the two new ships, and support for all five Batch 2 ships, was announced on 8 December 2016.
 HM Ships Tamar and Spey would join the fleet in 2020 and 2021 respectively, both fulfilling overseas Forward Presence roles and releasing Type 23 frigates for roles more suited to a higher-capability warship.

 On 21 April 2017, with construction of HMS Tamar already under way, the first steel was cut for HMS Spey.
 Like their predecessors, the ships were constructed at the BAE Systems Govan shipyard, then transferred to the Scotstoun shipyard for fitting out.

 Tamar arrived at her home port of Portsmouth for the first time on 2 April 2020, joining HMS Trent.
 She would spend the rest of the year training before commissioning and deploying.
 HMS Spey began contractor sea trials in September 2020, arriving in her home port of Portsmouth for the first time on 30 October 2020.
 HMS Spey was commissioned into the Royal Navy in Portsmouth on 18 June 2021.

 According to Forbes, in an emergency the Royal Navy might have to attach anti-ship missiles to its Batch 2 River-class patrol ships to make up for its lack of surface warfare frigates and destroyers, and additional upgrades could include attaching a Bofors 57 mm gun.
 However, no such weapons fit had yet been authorised for the River-class ships.
+In May 2021, Tamar was repainted with a dazzle camouflage scheme, for heritage rather than operational reasons; the other Batch 2 ships were similarly treated, the last being Trent in February 2025.

-On 7 September 2021 both HMS Spey and HMS Tamar left Portsmouth to be forward deployed to the Indo-Pacific region.
-It is anticipated that they will not return for a minimum of 5 years and could stay in the region for up to 10 years.
+On 7 September 2021, both HMS Spey and HMS Tamar left Portsmouth to be forward deployed to the Indo-Pacific region.
+It is anticipated that they will not return for a minimum of five years and could stay in the region for up to 10 years.